charlesvill/ObsidianVault/Computer Science/Full Stack Dev/CSS & HTML/Advanced HTML & CSS.md

 }
 ```
 - it tells to render as if it were viewed from a specific distance on the z-axis
+- more on perspective with examples how to use it: https://css-tricks.com/how-css-perspective-works/
 ```css
 .element {
   transform: rotateX();